bash-against-the-machine/backup-integrity-check/README.md

 If you do not have termcolor module, make sure to download it for your system.
 On Linux system to install it system-wide run `sudo apt install python3-termcolor -y` or `sudo dnf install python3-termcolor -y` depending on your distribution.
 Ensure you have `git` installed as well: `sudo apt install git -y` or `sudo dnf install git -y`.

 ### Navigate to the directory where you want to save this script
 In Linux, use your terminal to create and navigate to the directory where you want this script to be saved.
-Example `mkdir -p /home/[user_name]/applications && /home/[user_name]/applications` and make sure to replace '[user_name]' with the actual user on your system.
+Example `mkdir -p /home/[user_name]/applications && cd /home/[user_name]/applications` and make sure to replace '[user_name]' with the actual user on your system.

 ### Clone this repository and make it your working directory
 `git clone https://github.com/bash-against-the-machine/backup-integrity-check.git`